Against a Penal Substitute:

 1 My God, my God, why hast thou forsaken me? (to oppressing men)

 why art thou so far from helping(not hurting) me, and from the words of my roaring?
-(Gethsemane)
+(Gethsemane) 4 Our fathers trusted in thee: they trusted, and thou didst deliver them. (from oppressing men)

 6 But I am a worm, and no man; a reproach of men, and despised of the people.